deloitte-capstone/responsible-ai/index.md

 * Gain insights into data science project management and collaboration within AI teams

 ### Industry Partner: Deloitte, Trustworthy AI Team
 As one of the largest professional services organizations in the United States, Deloitte provides a vast array of information security services across 2,800 engagements in major commercial industries and 15 cabinet-level federal agencies.
 Our Trustworthy AI team has helped many of our clients work through the burgeoning regulatory landscape and growing awareness around ethical and trustworthy AI.
-For this course, the Deloitte team will consist of Rasmus Nielsen, Aritra Nath, Emma Harvey, Nandita Rahman, Meira Gilbert, Jeffry Liu, Emily Ramond, Max Levitt, Parker Addison and Shweta Kumar.
+For this course, the Deloitte team will consist of Emily Ramond, Parker Addison, and Greg Thein, with support from Nandita Rahman and Meira Gilbert.
 We’re excited to work with UCSD in developing this course, and we look forward to discussing these exciting topics with you.

 # Course Resources
 ### Office Hours